ret2basic/Taichi-site/content/blog/morpho-internals-part-1-morpho-blue.md

 1. LIF is lower bounded by 1.00 and upper bounded by 1.15
 2. It stays constant 1.15 until LLTV is around 0.55 then it starts to decrease linearly
-3. Higher the LLTV, lower the LIF ← This makes sense because higher LLTV means smaller safety margin and we will need lower LIF to avoid bad debt.
+3. Higher the LLTV, lower the LIF

+Simply speaking, the formula shows that LIF is capped by $M$ and otherwise decreases as LLTV increases.
+In practice, more volatile / riskier collateral is usually assigned a lower LLTV: this makes positions become liquidatable earlier (more time to liquidate before collateral is exhausted) and, through the formula, yields a higher LIF (higher liquidator incentive).
+The goal is to encourage timely liquidations so that large price drops or execution/oracle delays are less likely to translate into realized bad debt.

 ### Bad debt